Strategy at Scale

 Scaling With Purpose, Not Capital: How Brad Stevens Built Outsource Access

 When growth gets real, strategy has to scale with it.
 In this conversation, we unpack a practical playbook with Brad Stevens—founder of Outsource Access—on turning constraints into capacity, and values into velocity, using a global-talent model anchored in culture, systems, and smart economics.
 From bootstrapping through a prior business crunch to building a Philippines-based team of full-time, benefits-backed “teammates,” Brad shares how he identified a durable opportunity, designed for retention and quality, and aligned giving and culture with the UN Sustainable Development Goals—without outside capital.
 In this episode, you’ll learn: • A four-part strategy lens—Promise, Power, Process, Profit—to test opportunities and scale decisions. • How to create real advantage (preferential inputs, scalable capabilities, and customer “captivity”) that drives pricing power. • The two-question audit that surfaces hidden bottlenecks and converts them into high-ROI roles and workflows. • Building “Process” the right way: org design, incentives, operating cadence, and managed offshore teams that improve retention. • Profit discipline without external funding: pricing, unit economics, FX sensitivity—and why investing in people and tools comes first.
 Ultimately, this is a story about reframing work: pairing AI with global talent to free your best people for their highest and best use—and to build a company that scales on purpose.
 Let’s dive in with Brad Stevens.
 Thanks for listening!
-This episode is brought to you by Kaihan Krippendorff of Outthinker Networks and Verne Harnish of Scaling Up.
+This episode is brought to you by Kaihan Krippendorff of Outthinker Networks.

 36 min